NSE fraud: CBI grills Ravi Narain, the CEO before Chitra | www.lokmattimes.com

 NSE fraud: CBI grills Ravi Narain, the CEO before Chitra

-Mumbai, Feb 20 The Central Bureau of Investigation (CBI) on Saturday grilled former NSE director Ravi Narain who ...
+New Delhi, Feb 20 The Central Bureau of Investigation (CBI) on Saturday grilled former NSE director Ravi Narain ...

-Earlier, it was speculated that he had fled to London but the CBI source confirmed that Ravi Narain is very much in Mumbai and his statement wad recorded.
+Earlier, it was speculated that he had fled to London but the CBI source confirmed that Ravi Narain is very much in India and his statement wad recorded.

 Ravi was too evasive and tried to evade a lot of questions.
 He also requested that his LoC should be closed.